Appers-lab/sss-theme/README.md

 Or alternatively you can combine the above two command into one:

 ```
-git clone -b <your-branch> https://bitbucket.org/pmvald/frontend.git
+git clone -b <your-branch> https://github.com/Appers-lab/billihomes-frontend.git

 cd frotnend
 ```

-You may need to enter your username/password (your bitbucket account).
+You may need to enter your username/password (your github account).

 Note that using `git checkout` you can switch between branches.
 Before doing project make sure you are in your branch.
 To double-check which branch you are in, from the project root run: